api7/jsonschema/README.md

 Installation
 ------------

-This module is pure Lua in OpenResty.
+This module is pure Lua/LuaJIT project, it support Lua 5.2, Lua 5.3, LuaJIT 2.1 beta.

 The preferred way to install this library is to use Luarocks: